 Has your dog died or cat recently died?

 Would you like help with their afterlife pick-up and care?

 - Our dogs and cats are family and should be treated like it at their death

 - We’re there when you need our help the most – expected or unexpected

 - Our caring staff promptly visits your home

 - No need to take your pet away yourself, we come to you for at home pick-ups

 - Services can include cremation, urns and other memorial products

 - We also offer loving words of consolation and comfort, and can pray with your family, if requested

 - Services can be planned and prepaid monthly or at time of retrieval

-- Please comply with Arizona & city laws by never depositing your pet’s body in a city trash can
+- Please comply with Arizona & city laws by not participating in dead pet disposal in a city trash can

 - Learn more by calling 602-391-0160 today or request service below!

-If you find end of life of your pet upsetting and confusing, then we have your answers!
+If you find it upsetting and confusing when your pet died, we have your answers!

-Enjoy peace of mind and affordable Divine AfterLife Pet Care Services.
+Enjoy peace of mind and affordable Divine AfterLife Pet Care Services and Dead Pet Pick Up.

 Call 602-391-0160 Today to Receive AfterLife Pet Care Services

 Our dead dog removal and dead cat removal services are available for Phoenix area homes in Phoenix, Glendale, Paradise Valley, Peoria, Scottsdale, Surprise, Tempe, El Mirage, Sun City, Sun City West, Goodyear, Avondale, Litchfield Park, Buckeye, Tolleson and Waddell, Arizona.
-Services are also available for pot bellied pigs, hamsters, mice, gerbils, birds, sugar gliders, guinea pigs, ferrets, lizards and snakes, chinchillas, rabbits, and iguanas.
+Dead animal pickup services are also available for pot bellied pigs, hamsters, mice, gerbils, birds, sugar gliders, guinea pigs, ferrets, lizards and snakes, chinchillas, rabbits, and iguanas.

 Why APS for Dead Animal Removal and Afterlife Pet Care?

 Good question.
 We believe in the sanctity of animals’ lives on earth & hereafter.
 We firmly believe that God created animals, both domestic and wild, for the blessing of His children, and that both should be regarded with great love, respect and reverence.